DomResc/domresc.github.io/README.md

-# domresc.github.io (domresc.github.io)
+# domresc.github.io

-My personal blog
+My personal blog, free and open-source, clone and use it if you like it!

 ## Install the dependencies